Goole A.F.C.: History

 The club was established by Mike Norman in 1997 as a replacement for Goole Town, which folded at the end of the 1995–96 season.
 The new club joined the Premier Division of the Central Midlands League and went on to win the division at the first attempt, losing only one league match all season, earning promotion to the Supreme Division.
 The following season saw the club win the Wakefield Floodlit Cup and the League Cup.
 A third-place finish also saw them gain promotion into Division One of the Northern Counties East League.

 In Goole's first season in the Northern Counties East League they won both the Wilkinson Sword Trophy and the Division One title, earning promotion to the Premier Division.
 In 2004–05 the club won the Premier Division, earning promotion to Division One of the Northern Premier League.
 In 2006–07 they won the West Riding County Cup.
 League restructuring at the end of the season saw the club placed in Division One South for the 2007–08 season, and they remained in the division until being transferred to Division One North in 2012.
 Although they were moved back to Division One South the following season, the club were transferred to Division One North again in 2016.
 After finishing second-from-bottom of the division in 2016–17 the club were due to be relegated until being reprieved when Ilkeston were excluded from the league.

 The 2017–18 season saw Goole finish bottom of Division One North, resulting in relegation to the Premier Division of the Northern Counties East League.

-The 2018/19 season saw the Vikings back in the Northern Counties East League Premier Division where they achieved an 18th place finish.

-The 2019/20 and 2020/21 seasons were ultimately curtailed by the COVID-19 pandemic, with the Vikings finishing 17th and 14th respectively.

-The 2021/22 season heralded a welcome return of football at the Victoria Pleasure Grounds, and gave the management team of Mick Carmody and Alan Jackson, a much-anticipated chance of getting back in the dugout, and the players chance to get back playing.

-Their first full season in charge saw the Vikings finishing a very respectable 12th in the table.
+The club finished second-from-bottom of the Premier Division in 2022–23 but received another relegation reprieve after Hemsworth Miners Welfare were demoted.
+They finished bottom of the Premier Division again in 2024–25 and were relegated to Division One.